department-of-veterans-affairs/va.gov-team/platform/cms/product-team-support/product-team-weekly-syncs/facilities-cms-weekly-sync.md

   - Design guide update
   - Implementing change
     - pros/cons for hard coding into FE or overriding in CMS
   - **Actions: Kev to create issues for CMS removal of fields, remapping of meta_tags, and CMS announcement.
-Michelle **
+  - Facilities team: Add filter to VAMC Meta tags [#24796](https://github.com/department-of-veterans-affairs/va.gov-team/issues/24796)
 * Sort order for services
   * **Post MVP editorial experience change to reflect product's sort and groupings for Vet Center services (currently enforced on the FE), and remove the sort handles**
 * (Note: we noticed the field name for the local service description for Vet Centers is incorrect on the mural - can you update it, please?)
 DONE